mendix/docs/content/en/docs/releasenotes/mobile/native-template/nt-studio-pro-9-parent/nt-6-rn.md

 ### Fixes

-* Update ndk version to match AppCenter
+* We updated the NDK version to match AppCenter.
-* Update react-native-permissions library
+* We updated the react-native-permissions library.
-* Removed `mendix.templateVersion` from package.json
+* We removed `mendix.templateVersion` from *package.json*.

 ## 6.2.24